smithy-lang/smithy/docs/source/1.0/spec/core/shapes.rst

             }
         }

-Traits can be applied to members inside of the structure or externally using the ``apply`` statement:
+Traits can be applied to structure members:

 .. tabs::